How to Use Qwen for Image Editing in ComfyUI

 For Runpod Users:

-From the RunPod root directory (/workspace), run the following command lines in your terminal one at a time:
+From the RunPod terminal, run the following command line in your terminal:

-ts1 2git pull origin master 3/workspace/ComfyUI/venv/bin/python -m pip install -r /workspace/ComfyUI/requirements.txt
+ts1 2cd /workspace/ComfyUI && git pull origin master && pip install -r requirements.txt && cd /workspace

 Keeping ComfyUI updated guarantees you have the latest features and nodes, bug fixes and compatibility improvements.